StatStud/book-club/content/posts/power-versus-force.md

 - Power and perception go hand-in-hand
 - Thoughts really belong to the consciousness of the world; the individual merely processes them in new combinations and permutations.
 - It's *consciousness itself* that that resonates as both awareness and experiencing, and both are *purely subjective*
+- Spiritual work, like other intensive pursuits such as sports, can be arduous and frequently require the development of specific tools for the task, namely (1) **extremely focused intent** (2) **unfailing concentration**
+- What makes inner work so difficult is the great effort required to escape from the *familiar* gravity of lower attractor fields and move to the influence of a higher field.
+- Unfortunately, the more conservative, shy, and dogmatic types will enforce this as judgmental "sin".
+A more liberal viewpoint *accepts* man's dalliance in lower energy fields as a **pardonable** "failing".
+- To seek enlightenment, the key is **WILL**; a constantly repeated act of **CHOICE**
+- A persistent (faithful) **willingness** is the trigger that activates a new attractor field and allows one to begin to leave the old.
+- Holding the image of an advanced spiritual teacher in mind made every subject go strong, independent of personal beliefs.
+Human relationships matter.

 # Foreword